girldevelopit/gdi-website/README.md

 ## About

 Girl Develop It is a nonprofit organization that exists to provide affordable and accessible programs for women interested in learning web and software development.
 Through mentorship and hands-on instruction Girl Develop It can help them reach their goals.
+It is really a nice opportunity for all the developers.

 ## Documentation